Have you ever wondered if you were inserting your ear plugs correctly? We have put together step-by-step instructions to make it as easy as possible.

 Many construction tasks, tools and equipment produce high levels of noise which can lead to irreversible hearing problems.
 Once the microscopic hair cells of your inner ear are destroyed, they never grow back.

 Exposing your ears for even 15 minutes to a 85>Db (decibel) noise – i.e., the noise levels of industrial equipment can have cause serious harm.

 Hearing protections such as ear plugs and ear muffs are designed to reduce the intensity or loudness of sound.
-They should be should be fitted properly and worn on any noisy work site.
+They should be fitted properly and worn on any noisy work site.

 How to insert ear plugs

 2. Pinch your ear plug with both hands

 3. Roll in back and forward between your fingers to compress it as much as possible

 4. Squeeze to ensure it is as narrow as possible

 5. Grab the top of your ear with your opposite hand to open up your ear canal